1938 International Cross Country Championships

 The 1938 International Cross Country Championships was held in Belfast, Northern Ireland, at the Royal Ulster Showground on 2 April 1938.
 In addition, an unofficial women's championship was held three weeks earlier in Lille, France, on 12 March 1938.
 A report on the men's event was given in the Glasgow Herald.

-Complete results for men, and for women (unofficial), medallists, and the results of British athletes were published.
+Complete results for men, and for women (unofficial), medalists, and the results of British athletes were published.